Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-1.md

 ## CORS

-CORS - Cross-Origin Resource Sharing, is a security feature built into the browser.
+**CORS - Cross-Origin Resource Sharing**, is a security feature built into the browser.
 It's also a headache for developers.
 In a nutshell, it prevents JavaScript in the browser from reading files on your file system.

 The easy solution for you is to run your work from a local server.
 This is the solution that will work for all of the work in this class and will usually solve common CORS errors.